dmarczydlo/estimations/mankiewicz/magic-estimation.md

 #### Private Server VM Deployment

-The application will be deployed on a **private VMware server environment** using **Docker containerization** for improved scalability, maintenance, and isolation.
+The application will be deployed on a **private VMware server environment** using **Docker containerization** for scalability, maintenance, and isolation.

 #### Container Architecture